 Fascia Maintenance

 You should regularly inspect your fascia for signs of rot, especially near soffits and areas prone to moisture.
-Look for cracks, loose nails, or gaps that could attract pests, too.
-Repair or replace damaged fascia boards promptly.
+Look for cracks, loose nails, or gaps that could attract pests.
+Repair or incur the cost to replace damaged fascia boards promptly.

 Flashing